|

 making her a modern business woman who finds herself arrested and

-accused of an unnamed crime.
+accused of an unknown crime.
 Her nightmare task is to prove herself

 innocent without ever knowing the charges or the evidence against